-This award is available to a full-time student with merit and need, and who has an interest in women’s issues, rights or equality.
+This award is available to a currently enrolled full-time student with merit and need, and who has an interest in women’s issues, rights or equality.

 - Applicants must be beginning or returning to higher education to pursue an undergraduate sociology degree after having postponed attainment of that degree due to extenuating circumstances

 - Freshman applicants must have a minimum high school GPA of 3.0.
 Upperclassmen applicants must have completed at least 15 credit hours and have a minimum cumulative GPA of 3.0

 - Recipient must maintain full-time student status during the award period